Actaea pachypoda aka White Baneberry

 White Baneberry, White Cohosh, Baneberry, Doll's Eyes

-How to care for White Baneberry
+How difficult is it to take care of White Baneberry

 White Baneberry presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.